How can I enable/disable mutual TLS after I installed Istio?

 MySQL Connectivity Troubleshooting

-You may find MySQL can’t be connected after installing Istio.
+You may find MySQL can’t connect after installing Istio.
 This is because of

 PERMISSIVE mode which is enabled in